 The major criteria in selecting faculty members are: mastery of knowledge in their specific specialty; the ability to integrate theory and practice; demonstrated skill in teaching; and their ability and willingness to use the innovative teaching techniques of the Institute, particularly their ability to organize and document their course material so that students are provided with Lesson Plans, Textbooks, Notes, Supplementary Readings, case and Exercises to facilitate the learning process.

 With a 1:20 faculty/student ratio and all classes having fewer than 20 students, students get to know their professors, often working with them on individual research projects.
 Our instructional faculty create a dynamic learning environment, where knowledge is not just passed along, but explored and shared.

-The Bachelor of Leadership Development (BCL) degree program will allow students to:
+The Bachelor of Christian Leadership (BCL) degree program will allow students to:

 - Develop leadership skills and examine leadership styles and models.

 - Think creatively, critically, ethically and logically.